timothycrosley/streamdeck-ui/docs/installation/source.md

 # Uninstall

-## Follow the steps below to uninstall the application:
+## Follow the steps below to uninstall the application

 Remove the application: